 Scams and doorstep safety

-If you or someone is in immediate danger, call 999
+Phone the emergency services on 999 if you or someone is in immediate danger

-- Use your door-chain or door-bar when answering the door and install a door viewer and an outside light.
+- Use your door-chain or door-bar when answering the door and if possible, install a door viewer and an outside light

 - Ask them to return at an agreed day and time when you have someone with you.
 Don't let callers put pressure on you to let them in.

-- If in doubt - keep them out.
+- Trust your instincts.
+If in doubt - keep them out!